Saddam Haftar: Finance

-Saddam Haftar was injured during clashes in Tripoli in 2012 following a failed attempt to control the "Aman" bank.
-Immediately after he recaptured Benghazi in December 2017, Saddam ordered his men to transfer about 160 million Euros, 639 million Libyan dinars, two million US dollars and 6,000 silver coins from the Central Bank branch in Benghazi to an unknown destination, which has been described as "one of the largest bank heists in history".
+Haftar was injured during clashes in Tripoli in 2012 following a failed attempt to control the Aman bank.
+Immediately after he recaptured Benghazi in December 2017, Hafter ordered his men to transfer about 160 million Euros, 639 million Libyan dinars, two million US dollars and 6,000 silver coins from the Central Bank branch in Benghazi to an unknown destination, which has been described as "one of the largest bank heists in history".
 In December 2022, Saddam Haftar attempted to seize control of banking institutions in Cyrenaica.
 Saddam's strong control over eastern Libya's banking sector would allow him to finance his forces, equipment and operations.

+A dual Libyan-American citizen, Saddam Hafter, along with his brother Khalid Haftar, owns a total of 17 properties in Virginia, United States — where he previously lived for years — collectively worth at least $8 million.
+In February 2020, a lawsuit was filed against Saddam, Khalid, and their father, accusing them of torturing two families to death as members of the Libyan National Army, potentially jeopardizing their Virginia properties.

 Politics

-On 1 November 2021, Saddam Haftar reportedly visited Tel Aviv for a secret meeting with Israeli officials, allegedly seeking to establish diplomatic relations in return for Israeli "military and diplomatic assistance".
-It is unknown who he met there, and Libya and Israel currently have no diplomatic relations.
-Later that same month, Saddam Haftar allegedly guaranteed the safety of Saif al-Islam Gaddafi and Bashir Saleh to register themselves as president candidates in Sabha.
+On 1 November 2021, Haftar reportedly visited Tel Aviv for a secret meeting with Israeli officials, allegedly seeking to establish diplomatic relations in return for Israeli "military and diplomatic assistance".
+It is unknown whom he met there, and Libya and Israel currently have no diplomatic relations.

+Later that same month, Haftar allegedly guaranteed the safety of Saif al-Islam Gaddafi and Bashir Saleh to register themselves as presidential candidates in Sabha.
 Ten days later, the Tariq Ben Zeyad Brigade, led by Saddam and Khalid, stormed the courthouse in Sabha to prevent judges from hearing Saif al-Islam Gaddafi's appeal to participate in the presidential election.
 The gunmen used arms against the staffers and judges and then kicked them out.
 In January 2023, Khalifa Haftar pledged to withdraw from the Libyan presidential election on the condition that his sons Saddam and Belqasim are allowed to run.
 Saddam Haftar is seen as the heir apparent of Khalifa Haftar.

+On 28 April 2025, Saddam, as the envoy of Libyan National Army commander Khalifa Haftar, met in Washington D.C. with Massad Boulos, senior advisor to U.S. President Donald Trump, and other senior Republican officials, focusing on advancing U.S. interests to achieve "a secure, unified, and prosperous Libya."
+He possibly agreed to a deal with the United States to deport immigrants from the U.S. to Libya.

+Arrest warrant

+In August 2024, Spain issued an arrest warrant for Saddam Haftar while he was returning to Libya from Italy, alleging that he was involved in smuggling a shipment of weapons, destined for the United Arab Emirates, that was intercepted by Spanish police several months earlier.
+Various American oligarchs began pressuring Spain to nullify its arrest warrant for Saddam Haftar.
+Saddam Haftar was reportedly detained for questioning at an airport in Naples for an hour after his name appeared on a common EU database.